Skip to main content

 Get legal advice

 Get legal advice as soon as you can.
-You may be able to get it for free.
+You can sometimes get it for free, for example if you get benefits or have a low income.

 It can help to have someone with you if your landlord turns up.